 Introduces the airplane to entry-level student pilots as they prepare for flight training.
 Stresses airport systems, air traffic control procedures, aviation weather, air navigation, radio communication procedures, and Federal Aviation Regulations.
 Prepares students for the required FAA Private Pilot Airplane Knowledge Test.
 May be delivered online.

 Covers airplane ground and flight operations, take-off and landing, basic flight maneuvers, cross country methods and emergency procedures.
 Prepares students for the required FAA Private Pilot Airplane Practical Test.
 May be delivered online.
-Course fee of $9,778 for flight applies for Fall 2015.
 Course fee of $11,074 for flight applies for Spring 2016.